norkitorki/odin-project-memory-card/README.md

 # Odin Project: Memory Card

-A simple Memory Card game written in Javascript/React.
+A simple game where you can test your memory by memorizing every current EU member state.
+Written in Javascript/React.

 Country flags were provided by [Flagpedia](https://flagpedia.net/)